alexandrubb23/virta-charge-api/README.md

 docker compose up --build
 ```

-This command will start both services: `PostreSQL` and `API`.
-It will initiate the `PostgreSQL` database container and run the `API` server concurrently, allowing you to interact with the `API` and utilize the database functionalities seamlessly.
+This command will start both services: `DB` and `API`.
+It will initiate the `DB` database container and run the `API` server concurrently, allowing you to interact with the `API` and utilize the database functionalities seamlessly.

 The `API` will be accessible at http://localhost:3000.